synw/django-mqueue/docs/usage/registered_models.rst

 .. highlight:: python

-Another way to use mqueue is to register some models.
+Models can be registered.
 They will be automaticaly monitored.

 Register a model
 ^^^^^^^^^^^^^^^^